remorses/figma-gpt/README.md

 ## Limitations

-ChatGPT not always returns valid code, you may need to try a few times to get the actual code
+ChatGPT not always returns valid code, you may need to retry a few times to get the actual code